Artists

 Marin, Manuel

-Born in Murcia, Spain in 1942, Manuel Marin became a bullfighter at age 16 before travelling to England, then to the USA, where he developed a love for sculpture, especially the work of Alexander Calder, whose influence can clearly be seen in the fine works in metal and primary colours on show here.
+Born in Murcia, Spain in 1942, Manuel Marin is a controversial figure who dabbled in forgery as well as creating striking works of his own.
+He trained to be a bullfighter at age 16 before travelling to England, then to the USA, where he developed a love for sculpture, especially the work of Alexander Calder, whose influence can clearly be see...

 -